mohmiim/MLIntroduction/session-7/README.md

   return model
 ~~~~

-The createDiscConvLayer function does not really introduce any thing complex, it is just add a convolution layer, but it follow some of the tips and tricks we mentioned before.
+The createDiscConvLayer function does not really introduce anything complex, it just adds a convolution layer, but it follows some of the tips and tricks we mentioned before.
 For example, it uses strides instead of pooling layers, it uses a Gaussian weight initializer and it uses leaky relu instead or relu for activation.
 Please note that I tried to make hyperparameters defined as constants outside the methods so we can play with them easily.

 Let's create our model: